social change - how procurement plays a role

 Companies large and small have embraced business models where making a positive social impact is at the heart of their mission.
 Why?
 Because doing good is good for business.

 As social, environmental, and economic movements continue to gain momentum, promoting social good is a growing priority for consumers, public agencies, governments, and the private sector.
 Companies can’t do this alone.
-They need to engage the entire ecosystem of supplier partners to drive a positive impact.
-And this puts Procurement center stage.
-Procurement teams have an opportunity to level the playing field for diverse suppliers and communities through social Procurement.
+They need to engage the entire ecosystem of supplier partners to drive social change.
+And this puts procurement center stage.
+Procurement teams have an opportunity to level the playing field for diverse suppliers and communities through social procurement.

-Governments and the Private Sector Driving the Change
+Governments and the Private Sector Driving Social Change

 According to the World Bank, governments-purchased goods and services from the private sector — amounted to $13 trillion out of global GDP of nearly $95 trillion in 2021. – Source: World Bank